RDNNNNN/LeetCode-Python/2011. Final Value of Variable After Performing Operations/README.md

 ### 題目

-There is a programming language with only four operations and one variable `X`:
+There is a programming language with only four operations and one variable `X`

 `++X` and `X++` increments the value of the variable `X` by `1`.